 Nothing much else to say about this.
 It will save you innumerable headaches come tax season.

 Even the most reliable clients have dry spells, so make sure you are constantly putting your company’s name in the marketplace.
 Word of mouth is the best, but getting truly fresh work usually requires spending money.

 The importance of maintaining a positive image in the eyes of your clients and potential clients cannot be overstated.
 Know your firm’s identity so you can project that identity to the customer.

 The visual identity is critical.
 Get business cards, letterhead, and envelopes.
 Design a good logo or pay someone to do it if you’re not a design firm.

 Dress the part.
 When meeting with a client, look like someone who’s come to do business, not some clichéd black-turtleneck half-shaven graphic designer who’s gracing them with your presence half an hour late.
 It sounds exaggerated, but it happens all too often.

-If you still decide to Starting a Business, there’s nothing more I can say except good luck.
+If you still decide to Start a Business, there’s nothing more I can say except good luck.

 You’ve got to have the “fire in your belly,” or you will fail.
 There are long hours, hard work, and incredibly frustrating and stressful times ahead.
 But the rewards — being your boss, being able to work on a variety of projects, feeling that proverbial sense of accomplishment — these are all very real results.